tc/paypal_adaptive/README.markdown

       password: "sandbox_password"
       signature: "sandbox_signature"
       application_id: "sandbox_app_id"
-      ssl_cert_file: "/path/to/your/private.key"
+      api_cert_file: "/path/to/your/private.key"

-The ssl_cert_file should point to your cert_key_pem.txt that is downloaded through the paypal developer interface.
+The api_cert_file should point to your cert_key_pem.txt that is downloaded through the paypal developer interface.
 It will contain a section that specifies the RSA private key and another section that specifies a certificate.
 If this is left empty, paypal_adaptive will attempt to use the signature method of validation with PayPal, so your signature config must not be nil.

 ## Changelog
 0.3.2